TheMEMOLab/Bio326-NMBU/Doc/CaseStudyMetaGBion326.md

-# Case-Study: Working wiht BIO326 metagenomic samples.
+# Case-Study: Working with the BIO326 metagenomic samples.

 ## The effect of DNA extraction methods on ONT sequence quality.